jingyi-111/portfolio/README.md

 - **Days Since Last Order**: 37% of churned users had their last order within 0–1 days prior to churn, suggesting churn can occur shortly after recent engagement rather than only after long inactivity

 ### Operational Drivers
-- **Warehouse-to-Home Distance**: Churn risk is higher in the 20-30km, suggesting logistics factors may be associated with user retention
+- **Warehouse-to-Home Distance**: Churn risk is higher in the 20-30km range, suggesting logistics factors may be associated with user retention

 ## Recommendations